Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 If you are an L-1A employee, the easiest route for your green card application is to file an EB-1C petition.
 The requirements are quite similar to your current L-1A status.
 Transferring from an L-1A to an EB-1C is faster than most other nonimmigrant-to-immigrant processes because your application does not require PERM Labor Certification, which may take an extra 8 months to process.
 However, keep in mind that the EB-1C requires that you must have worked as a manager or executive for your company’s overseas location for one continuous year in the three years leading up to your green card application.

 If you are in the L-1B subcategory, you may apply for EB-2 or EB-3 green card category.
 However, you will be required to get a PERM Labor Certification as part of your application process.

 For any of the two subcategories, you will need to file an I-485 to adjust your status from nonimmigrant to permanent resident and also attend both a biometric screening and an adjustment of status interview at USCIS office.
 If your petition is approved, you will become a lawful U.S. permanent resident.

 There’s a lot of that is involved with the L-1 visa application.
 This requires both the petitioning employer and the beneficiary employee to be very cautious when filing the forms and documents.
 An error either by omission or commission could lead to rejection, delay, or even denial of your petition.
 To avoid this, you will need an expert immigration attorney to help you file your application and help you have a successful interview.

-At Immi-USA, we have a dedicated and experienced team of immigration attorneys who have helped many clients file and acquire their L-1 visa applications.
-We will ensure your visa is granted without delay and help you make the most of your time in the U.S. You can book an appointment with one of our immigration attorneys today by filling out this free contact form.
+VisaNation Law Group’s dedicated and experienced team of immigration attorneys have helped many clients file and acquire their L-1 visas.
+We will ensure your visa is granted without delay and help you make the most of your time in the U.S. You can book an appointment with a VisaNation Law Group immigration attorney today by filling out this free contact form.